I once thought you were either funny or you were not.

 He zooms in on some of the most mundane aspects of life, finds the commonality we all experience, and points out the obvious but absurd aspects of it.
 Then he presents it with a deadpan tone of voice and expression that somehow makes it even funnier.

 If you find something strange, non-sensical, or ridiculous, it’s likely others will too.
 Begin to notice some of these humorous subtitles of life and practice sharing them with an appreciative audience.

 If you want to improve on anything, study those who are already successful at it — and that includes comedy.
 You can easily follow a variety of comedians on YouTube, other social media, and television.
-Pay attention to what makes you laugh and dissect why it was funny.
+Pay attention to what makes you laugh and dissect and break down why it was funny.